Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Method 4: The Geometric Algebra Approach

 Products of basis vectors satisfy the following relations:

 Note that addition and multiplication are associative, that addition is commutative, but that multiplication is not.
 Moreover, multiplication distributes over addition.
-Multiplication of geometric objects is known as the \emph{geometric product}.
+Multiplication of multivectors is known as the \emph{geometric product}.
 For example, we have

 and thus the bivector \(\e{12}\) behaves like the complex unit~\(i\) with~\(i^2=-1\).
 Also see Appendix~\ref{sec:GA-details} for a few more examples.

 For our rotation problem, we can write